GRIFFITH YOUNG

 Secure A Practical Plan With A Poway Child Custody Attorney

-Parents in Poway often face fast decisions about schedules, exchanges, and temporary orders.
-We help you reduce conflict, document the status quo, and protect your childs routine.
-Our firm favors mediation and negotiation, and we are prepared for litigation when necessary.
+Parents in Poway face fast decisions about schedules, exchanges, and temporary orders.
+We help you reduce conflict, document the status quo, and protect your child’s routine.
+Our family law firm favors mediation and negotiation, and we are prepared for litigation when necessary.
 If you need a child custody lawyer in Poway who can move quickly, we can respond.

 We support parents facing move-away requests, safety concerns, and complex evaluations.
 As your child custody lawyer, we prepare you for mediation, court conferences, and reports.
 We explain each step so you can make grounded choices about child custody.
 Contact Griffith Young for a free consultation at (858) 345-1720 to speak with a Poway Child Custody Attorney today.